There's no doubt Kajabi was the OG of course platforms. A decade ago.

 - Grow into branded apps.
 Unlike Kajabi, Mighty only ever needs one app.
 And you can start with (or grow into) an app under your brand in the App Store and Google Play Store with Mighty Pro.

 - Built-in ConvertKit integration.
-Instead of trying to include a basic native email tool, Mighty and ConvertKit have joined forces for built-in integrations that make it easy to bring the best email platform and the best course & community platform together.
+Instead of trying to include a basic native email tool, Mighty and ConvertKit have joined forces for built-in integrations that make it easy to bring the best email platform and the best course platform together.

 With a Mighty Network, you can even start simple and scale to bundles of online courses, paid memberships, groups, events, and more.